Understanding Medicare Advantage Home Visits: What You Need to Know

 Left ventricle

-The right side of the heart receives oxygen-poor blood from the body and pumps it to the lungs.
-The left side receives oxygen-rich blood from the lungs and pumps it to the rest of the body.
+The right side of the heart receives blood from the body's organs and muscles and pumps it to the lungs to be oxygenated.
+The left side then receives the oxygenated blood from the lungs and pumps it to the rest of the body.

 Blood flows through the heart in a specific pattern: